 Therefore, if you loathe the language you are trying to learn and dislike its native speakers, you are unlikely to learn it to a high standard.
 Personally, I would not teach anyone who tells me that they do not like the culture and the people of the target language, be it Russian or English.
 I have had such cases, although very few.

 A language is a powerful tool that we possess, if used skillfully and consciously.
-Words can kill and heal, learning and speaking another language can change your life and enrich your personality.
+Learning and speaking another language can change your life and enrich your personality.
 As they say, there are as many people in you as there are languages you speak.